 What does Compression do?

-Compression will not be applied on the objects of the size less than the specified threshold value, and they will travel via the network and will be stored in the cache in their original sizes.
+On the objects of the size less than the specified threshold value, NCache does not apply compression.
+These items travel through the network and are stored in the cache in their original sizes.

 Where does Compression Occur?